MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploy-aip-scanner.md

 ## Overview of the Azure Information Protection scanner

-By using the conditions that you configure for automatic classification in the Azure Information Protection policy, files that this scanner discovers can then be labeled.
+By using conditions that you configure for automatic classification in the Azure Information Protection policy, files that this scanner discovers can then be labeled.
 Labels apply classification, and optionally, apply protection or remove protection.

 The conditions use the Office 365 built-in data loss prevention (DLP) sensitivity information types and pattern detection, or Office 365 regex patterns.